f5devcentral/f5-distributed-cloud-labs-101/testdrive/networking/docs/lab1/f5simulator.rst

 .. image:: f5-simulator-apply-site.png

-Congratulations you just simulated deploying your AWS Site via the Volterra Console.
+Congratulations you just simulated deploying your AWS Site via the Distributed Cloud Console.
 If you like you can complete running the simulator to deploy an Azure Site and create an HTTP Load Balancer.
 In the next Lab Exercise we will be creating Load Balancer resources in the "Live" lab environment.